broadinstitute/cromwhelm/cromwell-helm/README.md

    - gcloud config set project <workspace project ID> (for example, terra-test-5dea92eb)
    - gcloud container clusters get-credentials --zone=us-central1-a <cluster name> (for example, kecd4047-a970-4088-89dd-003288bcf6f1, see in Google Cloud console, to the right of the Cromwell service)

 3. Now you can edit the helm chart locally in your favorite editor.
-To update the instance of Cromwell running with your new chart, do the following from the directory in which `cromwell-helm` lives:
+To update the instance of Cromwell running with your new chart:
    - helm upgrade --namespace=<namepace> <release> cromwell
    - Note: you can see the namespace in Google Cloud console to the right of the Cromwell service.
 Release is the same, with “ns” replaced by “rls”.
      So for example: helm upgrade --namespace=jlfcsv-gxy-ns jlfcsv-gxy-rls cromwell-helm